-OAO MegaFon (MFON), Russia’s second-largest wireless carrier by customers, sought to reassure investors one day after making an initial public offering filing that revealed Goldman Sachs Group Inc. (GS) would no longer be on the share sale.
+OAO MegaFon (MFON), Russia’s second-largest wireless carrier by customers, sought to reassure investors one day after making an initial public offering filing that revealed Goldman Sachs Group Inc. (GS:US) would no longer be on the share sale.

 “Corporate governance is very important to MegaFon,” MegaFon spokesman Petr Lidov said by e-mail yesterday.
 “We decided to launch the IPO on October 9 and we are working with banks that were ready to go ahead with us on that date,” Lidov said.

 Persistent uncertainty about MegaFon’s future ownership structure, coming as the company prepares to go public, is what led Goldman and MegaFon to part ways on the IPO, a person familiar with Goldman’s decision-making said, asking not to be identified because the process was private.

 MegaFon’s majority shareholder is AF Telecom, controlled by billionaire Alisher Usmanov.
 Usmanov has said in previous interviews that he planned to put his assets into an umbrella company, USM Holding, that would be jointly owned with his partners, Vladimir Skoch and Iranian-born accountant Farhad Moshiri.

 Umbrella companies are common ownership vehicles in Russia, where they are used by other businessmen such as Mikhail Fridman, Oleg Deripaska, Victor Vekselberg and Mikhail Prokhorov.

 Skoch and Moshiri may get as much as 30 percent and 10 percent of USM, respectively.
 That said, Usmanov has yet to announce a final decision on the umbrella company set to retain a major stake in MegaFon, which means the wireless carrier’s shareholder structure remains unclear.